Learning-based Online Optimization for Autonomous Mobility-on-Demand Fleet Control: Results

-\paragraph{Varying request density:} Figure~\ref{fig:scenario:requestDensitiesProfit} extends our performance analysis by showing the performance of all different policies for different request densities when fixing the number of vehicles to 2000.
+\endgroup Figure~\ref{fig:scenario:requestDensitiesProfit} extends our performance analysis by showing the performance of all different policies for different request densities when fixing the number of vehicles to 2000.
 For scenarios with a higher request density than in our base scenario, the \gls*{abk:SB} policy outperforms all other online policies with average improvements of \resultReqHIGHERSBGreedy\% compared to a greedy policy.
 The sampling policy shows average improvements of \resultReqHIGHERSamplingGreedy\% for increasing request densities.
 For decreasing request densities, the sampling policy performs even worse than the greedy policy.

 Unsurprisingly, the sampling policy does not perform as well on low request densities as it does on high request densities.
 Indeed, it relies on a single sampled scenario to take decisions.
 When there are very few requests, a single scenario can be seen as mostly noise and does not provide accurate information on the distribution of requests.
 Addressing this issue with a sampling-based approach would require sampling several scenarios, which would lead to a two-stage stochastic formulation.
 Such a formulation would make the policy much more computationally intensive, and difficult to apply in practice.
 On the contrary, our \gls*{abk:CB} and \gls*{abk:SB} policies robustly perform better than greedy, also for low request densities.
 This holds even for the \gls*{abk:SB} policy although it inherits the same weakness as the sampling policy as it samples rebalancing locations.
 This shows the robustness of our learning-based policies compared to the sampling policy, and further indicates their superiority in terms of solution quality.

 \begin{result} The \gls*{abk:CB} and \gls*{abk:SB} policies yield a stable performance and improve upon greedy across all request densities.
 Contrarily, the sampling policy performs well on high request densities but badly on low request densities. \end{result}